rciam/simplesamlphp-module-attrauthcomanage/README.md

 In a nuthshell, this module provides a set of SimpleSAMLphp authentication processing filters allowing to use COmanage Registry as an Attribute Authority.
 Specifically, the module supports retrieving the following user information from COmanage:
   * CO person profile information, including login identifiers
-  * CO group membership information, which is encapsulated in `eduPersonEntitlement` attribute values
+  * CO group membership information, which is encapsulated in `eduPersonEntitlement` attribute values following the [AARC-G002](https://aarc-community.org/guidelines/aarc-g002/) specification

 To this end, the above information can be retrieved through the COmanage Registry REST API.
 Support for directly querying the COmanage Registry DB is also foreseen.